Lake Silver

-Lake Silver (銀湖·天峰), formerly known as Lake W (銀峰·湖泊) is a private housing estate developed by MTR Corporation and Sino Land.
+Lake Silver (銀湖·天峰), formerly known as Lake W (銀峰·湖泊), is a private housing estate consisting of a shopping centre with flats located above it.
 It is located in Ma On Shan, Hong Kong between Wu Kai Sha station and Monte Vista, another housing development.
-The whole project covers an area of 370000 sqft, and was completed in 2009.
-Lake Silver comprises a shopping centre with flats above.
+Developed by MTR Corporation and Sino Land, the whole project covers an area of 370000 sqft, and it was completed in 2009.
+The development consists of residential buildings, a shopping centre and a clubhouse.

-Its advertising featured the song "Con Te Partirò" by Italian singer Andrea Bocelli.

 Description

-Lake Silver comprises seven residential blocks, 39 to 47 storeys each.
-The blocks form an L-shape in plan.
-They provide 2,218 units, with an average flat size 76 square metres.
-The shopping centre comprises 4,000 square metres, and the car park has 340 spaces.
+Lake Silver consists of seven residential blocks, ranging from 39 to 47 stories.
+The blocks form an L-shape when viewed from above.
+Together, they provide 2,218 residential units, with an average flat size of approximately 76 square meters.
+The shopping centre has an area of approximately 4,000 square meters while the car park has 340 spaces.
 Projects to large units of the main two-bedroom flats start from 700 sqft onwards, and to set up linked to double, even the roof and other characteristics of household units, the whole estate of more than 20 different types of intervals.
 Flat ceiling height of 10 ft, are built with environmentally-friendly household terrace, living room is equipped with the glass floor.
 Housing part of the club will be located in the MTR Wu Kai Sha station shelters, connected by two small split-bridge.